 THE STORY

-It's the story of what happens when you spend a lifetime watching instead of living.
-When the camera becomes a shield.
+It's what happens when you spend a lifetime watching instead of living.
 When you're so busy documenting everyone else's moments that you miss too many of your own.

 Funny.
 Honest.
 Heartbreaking.
 Real.

-From the kid shooting bar mitzvahs to the cameraman who filmed it all, this is the story behind the lens.
+From the kid shooting bar mitzvahs and weddings to the cameraman who filmed it all.
+This is the story behind the lens.

 BOOK DETAILS